+Part of this heightened enforcement is a strategy of mutual accountability.
 After a night of partying and drinking with friends, it is the responsibility of the person who will be driving to make sure they are not intoxicated before getting behind the wheel.
-However, according to Pennsylvania’s Dram Shop Law, alcohol-serving establishments such as bars, restaurants, and clubs, may also share this responsibility.
+However, according to Pennsylvania’s Dram Shop Law, alcohol-serving establishments such as bars, restaurants and clubs may also share this responsibility.
 Anyone licensed to serve alcohol is legally required to ensure they are not putting their customers and their community in danger by serving people after they are already obviously intoxicated.

 - Bloodshot eyes